dgochenour/dpse_example_c/README.txt

     > objs\x64Win64VS2017\Release\example_subscriber_2.exe

+Run the third subscriber in third terminal with the command:

+    > objs\x64Win64VS2017\Release\example_subscriber_3.exe

-And run the publisher in a third terminal with the command:
+And run the publisher in a forth terminal with the command:

     > objs\x64Win64VS2017\Release\example_publisher.exe